Kamala Sohonie: Death and legacy

 Kamala was an active member of the Consumer Guidance Society of India (CGSI).
 She was elected President of the CGSI for the 1982–83 period and she also authored articles on consumer safety for the organisational magazine called 'Keemat'.

-Kamala Sohonie died in 1997, shortly after collapsing during a felicitation ceremony organised by Indian Council of Medical Research (ICMR) in New Delhi.
+Kamala Sohonie died in 1998, shortly after collapsing during a felicitation ceremony organised by Indian Council of Medical Research (ICMR) in New Delhi.

+On 18 June 2023, search engine Google commemorated Sohonie with a Doodle on her 112th birth anniversary.